Poor being protected from current economic situation: PM

 ISLAMABAD: Prime Minister Imran Khan has reminded the people that the current economic situation has necessitated difficult economic decisions, but the government is trying its best to protect the poor and vulnerable.

-The meeting also discussed in detail various short, medium and long term measures to promote vital sectors of economy such as agriculture and industry on the one hand, and to plug the holes that were continuously draining the economy, on the other hand.
+The meeting also discussed in detail various short, medium and long term measures to promote vital sectors of economy such as agriculture and industry on one hand, and to plug the holes that were continuously draining the economy, on the other.
+The prime minister thanked the delegation for their valuable input.
+He said that the input of the business community would help the government remove bottlenecks in way to attracting investment and ensure growth of industry in the country.

 ISLAMABAD: Prime Minister Imran Khan has reminded the people that the current economic situation has necessitated difficult economic decisions, but the government is trying its best to protect the poor and vulnerable.

-The meeting also discussed in detail various short, medium and long term measures to promote vital sectors of economy such as agriculture and industry on the one hand, and to plug the holes that were continuously draining the economy, on the other hand.
+The meeting also discussed in detail various short, medium and long term measures to promote vital sectors of economy such as agriculture and industry on one hand, and to plug the holes that were continuously draining the economy, on the other.
+The prime minister thanked the delegation for their valuable input.
+He said that the input of the business community would help the government remove bottlenecks in way to attracting investment and ensure growth of industry in the country.

 Comments